django-cms/django-cms/docs/contributing/index.rst

-As an open source project, anyone is welcome to contribute in whatever form they are able, which can include taking part in discussions, filing bug reports, proposing improvements, contributing code or documentation, and testing the
+As an open source project, anyone is welcome to contribute in whatever form they are able, which can include taking part in discussions, filing bug reports, proposing improvements, contributing code or documentation, and testing the system simply by using it.

 .. toctree::